 Ladders on recreational vehicles are also problematic.
 While many have had very successful installation on ladders, others have had difficulty.
 Some have found that running a ground strap from the mounting bracket to the metal framing of the RV is all that is needed.
 Others have had to run one or two radials on the top of the RV.
 Some have found that metal trim and luggage racks are all that is needed.
-Mounting the base of the antenna low and close to the frame is another way to the get the antenna to tune properly.
 In other words, some experimenting is necessary for installation on an RV.

 If you pull a trailer and plan to mount the antenna on the towing vehicle, make sure there is a good RF connection between the towing vehicle and the trailer.
-If this is not done, you may soon discover your antenna has an intermittent connection.
+If this is not done, you may soon discover your antenna system has an intermittent connection.
 The problem is caused by loose (intermittent) coupling between the vehicles through the trailer hitch.
 A simple jumper cable across the hitch corrects the problem.